-d1- Use computers and internet for information and communication technology effectively.
+- d1- Use computers and internet for information and communication technology effectively. - d2- Solve problems on the scientific basis taught in this course.

 d3- Work in a team effectively, manage time, collaborate and communicate with others positively.

 d4- Help raising public awareness of the benefits of conserving intellectual property rights and scientific patents on the individuals and communities.